 Based off the Sokoban game of block pushing, we are in a birds eye view and only have the cardinal directions as movement.
 Moving against a block will push it in that direction provided nothing is preventing it.
 We also have an undo button which can be used multiple times and a complete reset button.
 Though I did mix these buttons up a few times, my mental capacity taken up with plotting courses.
 Thankfully, there is also a skip level function if you do find yourself completely stumped.

 Brief snippets will pop up before each level either as a tutorial for a new block type or Aeschylus’ inner thoughts, drip feeding us a narrative.
-At the end of each level we are told the amount of steps we took and if you are online it will be uploaded to a leaderboard wherein you can look in awe at everyone’s highscores and go ‘How they do that?’
+At the end of each level we are told the amount of steps we took and if you are online it will be uploaded to a leader board wherein you can look in awe at everyone’s high scores and go ‘How they do that?’

 Although simple looking Sokobos does contain a real challenge and you will be there expanding your mind with that ‘one more go’ and ‘what if I tried this’ style gameplay and enjoy when a block satisfyingly slides into place.
 When it clicks, it clicks!